Non-equilibrium quasi-condensates in reduced dimensions: Density-phase Bogoliubov theory

 \section{Density-phase Bogoliubov theory}

-In low-$d$ where the condensate is destabilized by fluctuations, the Bogoliubov theory sketched in the previous section is inconsistent in the thermodynamic limit, as it implicitly assumes the existence of a condensate to start with.
-To go beyond this difficulty, more sophisticated versions of the Bogoliubov theory have been developed, based on the idea of a {\em quasi-} condensate~\cite{POPO1972,CAST2003}: The basic idea is to separate fluctuations in density and phase fluctuations according to
+{In low-$d$ where the condensate is destabilized by fluctuations, a more sophisticated version of the Bogoliubov theory must be used~\cite{POPO1972,CAST2003}: the Bose field $\phi(\xx,t)$ is expanded in terms of its density and phase according to}

 We then assume that density fluctuations $\delta n$ around the average value $n_0$ are weak $\delta n \ll n_0$ and that the phase $\theta$ smoothly varies in space.
-As the phase $\theta$ can take arbitrarily large values, no assumption on the presence of a condensate is made and the theory is able to describe configurations with no long-range order.
+As the phase $\theta$ can take arbitrarily large values, no assumption on the presence of a condensate is made and the theory is able to describe configurations with no long-range order{, the so-called {\em quasi}-condensates.}

 Within this density-phase Bogoliubov approach, the different $\kk$ components of density and phase fluctuations decouple and evolve according to linear differential equations very similar to \eq{Bogo} including Ito noise terms.
-Averaging over noise, we obtain the following forms for the correlations of density and phase fluctuations at a given $\kk$,
+Averaging over noise, we obtain the following forms for the correlations of density and phase fluctuations at a given $\kk$, { } where $\delta_{\kk\kk'}=(2\pi)^d\delta^{(d)}(\kk-\kk')$.